Chocolate for breakfast?

 - Cacao powder

-- Peel the avocado before placing it into a blender along with all of the other smoothie ingredients.
+- Peel the avocado before placing it in a blender along with all of the other smoothie ingredients.
 Blend on a high speed until smooth and creamy.
 Add water as needed to help the blender.
-Pour into a bowl, top with delicious toppings, and enjoy 🙂
+Pour into a bowl, top with delicious toppings, and enjoy :)

 - You can put this smoothie into an on-the-go shake bottle for a great take-away breakfast for busy mornings.
 The frozen banana and ice keep it nice and cold for a while.